Ubspy/Robotics-Tutorial/exercises/exercise-5/README.md

 Please pick one:
 ```

+You should be able to keep inputting numbers until they choose to exit.

+## Scanners
+We will be opening scanner objects inside of functions here, because you'll be getting input inside of the functions.
+It will work just like it would in main, except **you do not want to close the scanners until you're done using all of them**.
+Once you close one scanner, none of them will work.

 ## Rules
 The first rule is, your main file should only have a single line in it, and that should be the `run()` function:
 ```Java